 ANAT06a scores for the other countries in our sample are derived based on the minimum of three years and the maximum of 20 years.

-Ireland, for example, requires four years of residence for naturalisation.
+Ireland, for example, requires five years of residence for naturalisation.
 The year prior to the application must be uninterrupted, but there is no permanent status requirement.
-Therefore, the ANAT06a score for Ireland is

-4 (years required) x 1.25 (25 per cent of residence must be uninterrupted) = 5

-Final indicator score = [20 (max) - 5 (weighted overall length of residence requirement)] / <math>[20 (max) - 3 (min)] = 0.88
+The overall weighted duration of required residence equals the continuity adjusted duration which is calculated as 5 (years required) x 1 (less than 25 per cent of residence must be uninterrupted) = 5.
+Therefore the final indicator score ANAT06a for Ireland = [20 (max) - 5] / [20 (max) - 3 (min)] = 0.88